Ghands/Kaya/README.md

 ### User information

-The information of the account in Blockchain can also be set with DBDL:
+The information of the account in Blockchain can also be set with setting:
 ```xml
 <sender_info type="dict">
     <address type="str">0x05C4263A7B5B2500c71C8873F4FAFF659E6f64B2</address>